 Clinical Validation — Urogynecology

 Clinical champion for POP-Q AutoSense™ and Belotte Colpotomizer™.
-Reduces IDE activation friction; serves as STTR PI candidate at established NIH-funded institution.
+Reduces IDE activation friction; serves as STTR PI candidate at an established NIH-funded institution.

 Clinical Validation — MIGS